-If you love Christmas baking you have to try my Christmas Spritz Cookies, No Chill Gingerbread Cookies or Banana Bread With Cranberries.
+If you love Christmas baking you have to try my Christmas Spritz Cookies, No Chill Gingerbread Cookies, Pumpkin Pie Cookies or Banana Bread With Cranberries.

 Jump To

-- Butter and egg - These ingredients should be at room temperature as this will help to incorporate them into the cookie dough mixture better.
+- Butter and egg - These ingredients should be at room temperature, as this will help incorporate them into the cookie dough mixture better.
 While I’ve used unsalted butter, you could use salted butter instead, but you’ll need to omit the salt in the ingredients.
-I haven't tried making these cookies with coconut oil but I'm sure it would still work.
+I haven't tried making these cookies with coconut oil, but I'm sure it would still work.

-- Sugar - The combination of brown sugar and molasses creates a crispy outer edge and a soft and buttery center.
+- Sugar - Combining brown sugar and molasses creates a crisp outer edge and a soft buttery center.

 - Spices - I’ve used cinnamon, nutmeg, and ground ginger in these molasses cookies.
 They are typical spices used in molasses cookie recipes that provide warmth.
 Ground cloves can also be added.